Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:stein_chen_permutations}}

 \begin{proof} Consider sets of vertices $\cA, \cB, \cA', \cB'$ with $|\cA|=|\cB|$, $|\cA'|=|\cB'|$,

 and independent bijections $\sigma$, $\tau$ sampled uniformly at random from respectively $\hbox{Bij}(\cA, \cB)$ and $\hbox{Bij}(\cA', \cB')$.
-In the following, we analyze the probability that the two bijections map to different nodes for all overlapping vertices using the Stein-Chen method~\cite[\S 3.3]{draief2010epidemics}.
+In the following, we analyze the probability that the two bijections map to different vertices for all overlapping vertices using the Stein-Chen method~\cite[\S 3.3]{draief2010epidemics}.